akama-aka/akami-statuspage/README.md

 * `SERVER_LOG_LEVEL` - determines the log level used by the server.
 * `PATH_IDENTIFIER` - indicates the path name in the URL for which requests will be redirected to this server.
 * `REDIS_HOST` - The hostname of your Redis Server
+* `ASSETS_CACHE_TTL` - The TTL in milliseconds how long resources like style and other static resources should be stored in between.
+* `IP_DATA_CACHE_TTL` - The TTL in milliseconds for how long the IP data should be temporarily stored in the Redis cache.
+* `XRAY_RESOLVER_UA` - The user agent to be used when an IP is to be resolved.
+(Is forwarded to RIPE)

 ## Installation and setup